volkih/Arch-install/README.md

 I'll be using a single disk, creating the necessary partitions (ESP and root) and a SWAP partition.
 You can choose to simply not have a SWAP partition, or instead have a SWAP file.
 If you want a SWAP file, check the [Arch Wiki](https://wiki.archlinux.org/title/Swap#Swap_file).
 You'll need a SWAP if you want hibernation.

 - Do `lsblk` and identify your disk.
 Most of the time your disk will be identified as `sda`.
 If you're using NVMe, it'll most likely look something like `nvme0n1`.
 I'll use `nvme0n1` for the example.
-- Do `gdisk /dev/nvme0n1`, and then the commands `o` and `w`.
-They will "erase" everything in the disk and create a new partition table.
 - Do cgdisk /dev/nvme0n1:
   - create the ESP partition (NECESSARY):
     - First sector is the default one.